aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/using_smithy.md

 # Using Smithy

-[Smithy](https://smithy.io/2.0) is an interface definition language (IDL) which you can use to model APIs.
-It's the language we use to define the APIs for AWS services internally.
+You can use [Smithy](https://smithy.io/2.0), an interface definition language (IDL) to model your APIs.
+To use Smithy, in `TypeSafeApiProject`, specify it as your `model.language`.

-You can use Smithy by specifying it as your `model.language` in `TypeSafeApiProject`, for example:

 === "TS"